Hollbrok/MIPT_STUFF/README.md

 # MIPT_LABS
-In this rep u can find my labs for MIPT.
-(1 sem and 2 sem now).
+In this rep u can find MIPT physics laboratory works (1 sem and 2 sem now).
 Also solved problems for DA and QBC in physics 1 sem
 _______
 If you to enrage this database write to [me](https://vk.com/danik.princessa), thx ❤️!
 ________